Three Ways to Cover the Cost of Alzheimer’s Disease

 The main costs associated with Alzheimer’s disease

-Care costs depend on your location, the level of care, and whether that care is at home or in a facility.
+The direct and indirect costs of Alzheimer’s disease depend on a number of factors, including your location, the level of care, and whether that care is at home or in a skilled nursing facility.
+The figures below give an overview of the long-term care costs of Alzheimer’s and dementia so you can start a care plan:

 - All together, average annual monetary costs associated with Alzheimer’s and dementia ranged from almost $42,000 to over $56,000 per person.

 - Although home health aids are more affordable than nursing homes, most aids only work part-time.
-Family or friends may fill in to give informal unpaid care when the paid care worker is off.
+Family or friends may fill in to give informal, unpaid care when the paid care worker is off.

 That said, there are ways to pay for care.
 Many have used the three strategies below to cover the cost of Alzheimer’s disease.